Our priority is maintaining a safe, healthy and diverse environment

 - Measures to be implemented in old riverbeds of Raasakka and Maalismaa

 Coordinated by the Oulu Regional Council, participants of the project include the Ministry of Agriculture and Forestry, several municipalities in the region, the Iijoki water system fishing area and Metsähallitus.
-The project is part of the nature policy spearhead project of the Finnish Government.

 Joint development of regulation